ellacharmed/mlzoomcamp-midterms-predict-graduation/README.md

 ## Reproducibility

 This Project uses Docker and Streamlit for deployment.
-Code from notebook was transferred to modules and that means learning OOP, which suprisingly means learning about Paths among other things.
+Code from notebook was transferred to modules and that means learning Object Oriented Programming (OOP) principles, which suprisingly means learning about Paths among other things.
 Always a gotcha on this one as we have different conventions on Windows and MacOS/Linux regarding `"/"` and `"\"`.
 Using containers alleviate this confusion, but still need to figure out when your main development machine is on Windows.

 ### Exporting notebook to script